Keep your company connected! Here’s a roundup of the best WordPress themes and templates for intranets, extranets and community websites.

 Okay, we know–talking about intranets and extranets is not the most glamorous topic in web design.
-But stay with us!
+Stick with us.

-What are they, exactly?
-To me, these words feel somehow both outdated and tech-y (like webmaster and Netscape), but it’s really pretty simple.
+You may not know, exactly, what these terms mean.
+And you're not alone.
+To me, these words feel somehow both outdated and techy (like webmaster and Netscape), but it’s really pretty simple.
 Here’s how they’re defined:

 - Intranet: a local or restricted communications network, especially a private network created using World Wide Web software.

 - Extranet: an intranet that can be partially accessed by authorized outside users, enabling businesses to exchange information over the internet securely.

 So, an intranet is basically just a a private website for your company, school, business, or other network.
 An extranet is nearly the same thing, except that some of it is accessible to a section of the public, such as customers or clients.